syncfusion-content/blazor-docs/blazor/chart/numeric-axis.md

 ---
 layout: post
 title: Numeric Axis in Blazor Charts Component | Syncfusion
-description: Learn here all about Numeric Axis in Syncfusion Blazor Charts component and more.
+description: Learn here all about Numeric Axis support in the Syncfusion Blazor Chart component and its properties for customization.
 platform: Blazor
 control: Chart
 documentation: ug